LACHHABAYOUB/AppRestaurantIonic/README.md

 CommandLachhab

-Digital Menu is an app that allows restaurant customers to order through tablets with IONIC 4
+CommandLachhab is an app that allows restaurant customers to order through tablets with IONIC 4
 NB: This App Build For tablette !!